goldcyper/ns-map-project/README.md

 This is an example CSV file used in the self-contained file: https://docs.google.com/spreadsheets/d/1WqdPXvlTyvYHbhkGmvTaLwvhkRyNrFhbTB3W8JJuSHE/edit?usp=sharing

 You can use this to copy your own google spreedsheet file.

+### Editing in Inkscape

+If you want a tutorial for editing in Inkscape read my disaptch here: https://www.nationstates.net/page=dispatch/id=1433615#Editing

 ### Output in Browser:
 ![Image of Output](https://raw.githubusercontent.com/goldcyper/ns-map-project/refs/heads/main/map-example.png)